The theoretical framework: what and how?

 The structure of the theoretical framework

 There are no fixed rules for structuring a theoretical framework.
-The important thing is to create a structure that is logical.
+The important thing is to create a clear, logical structure.
 One way to do this is to draw on your research questions/hypotheses and some of your key terms.

 For example, you could create a section or paragraph that looks at each question, hypothesis, or key concept.
-Within that text, you could then explore the theories and models that are relevant to that particular item.
+Within each section, you would then explore the theories and models that are relevant to that particular item.